-These roasted carrots take their sweet heat from honey and cayenne.
+These sweet and spicy roasted carrots take their sweet heat from honey and cayenne.
 Simple to make and perfectly lovely alongside just about anything.

 How To Roast Whole Carrots